tesla3327/michaelnthiessen/src/pages/vue-props-vs-data/index.md

 ---
 title: Props vs Data in Vue
 date: 2018-10-11
+description: Vue comes with two different ways of storing variables, props and data.
+These can be confusing at first, since they seem like they do similar things, and it's not clear when to use one vs the other.
+So what's the difference between props and data?
 ---
 Vue comes with two different ways of storing variables, **props** and **data**.